 - a.
-Members participating in all phases of the 2023 Lieutenant to Captain Promotional Selection Process shall note that their scores from Phase I will be combined with their scores from Phase II of the Promotional Selection Process in order to create a register of eligible candidates from which promotions may be made. - b.
-Candidates shall receive their final scores for the Lieutenant to Captain Promotional Selection Process in writing. - c.
-The register of eligible candidates for promotion to the rank of Captain shall be published as a circular. - d.
+Members participating in all phases of the 2023 Sergeant to Lieutenant Promotional Selection Process shall note that their scores from Phase I will be combined with their scores from Phase II of the Promotional Process in order to create a register of eligible candidates from which promotions may be made. - b.
+Candidates shall receive their final scores for the Sergeant to Lieutenant Promotional Selection Process in writing. - c.
+The register of eligible candidates for promotion to the rank of Lieutenant shall be published as a circular. - d.
 Members may request feedback on their Assessment Phase performance by emailing mpd.testing@dc.gov no later than two weeks after the register of eligibles has been published.